 The Benefits of Social Work Field Experience

-Utica College’s online MSW prepares social workers for generalist practice with individuals, groups, families, communities, and organizations and clinical with individuals, groups, and families with an emphasis on serving underserved, marginalized, and vulnerable communities.
+Utica University’s online MSW prepares social workers for generalist practice with individuals, groups, families, communities, and organizations and clinical with individuals, groups, and families with an emphasis on serving underserved, marginalized, and vulnerable communities.
 The program offers an immersive experience to give students the best foundation to apply classroom knowledge and develop the skills they need to support various communities.

 Fieldwork is designed to promote practical learning through faculty advising and mentorship, field instructor supervision, on-site guidance, and real-world experience.
 This ensures that each student receives the guidance, support, and peer feedback they need to cultivate their professional identities as social workers and deliver the best possible services in the community.

-A distinguishing feature of the Utica College MSW program is the rigor of supervision provided during fieldwork.
+A distinguishing feature of the Utica University MSW program is the rigor of supervision provided during fieldwork.
 For every seven hours in the field, students receive 90 minutes of supervision: once biweekly with their preceptor in a field-based agency for individual supervision, and again every other week with their fieldwork seminar instructor for group supervision with no more than seven classmates.
 Fieldwork prepares students with clinical skills that include:

 - Intervention planning and execution

 - Evaluation of practice